cea-hpc/modules/doc/source/module.rst

  .. mconfig:: collection_pin_version

   Register exact modulefile version in collection.

-Defines :envvar:`MODULES_COLLECTION_PIN_VERSION`.
+  Default value is ``0``.
+The :envvar:`MODULES_COLLECTION_PIN_VERSION`
+  environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

  .. mconfig:: collection_target

   Collection target which is valid for current system.

-Defines :envvar:`MODULES_COLLECTION_TARGET`.
+  This configuration option is unset by default.
+The :envvar:`MODULES_COLLECTION_TARGET` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

  .. mconfig:: color

   Colored output mode.

-Defines :envvar:`MODULES_COLOR`.
+  Default value is ``auto``.
+It can be changed at installation time with :instopt:`--disable-color<--enable-color>` option.
+The :envvar:`MODULES_COLOR` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+The :option:`--color` command line switches changes the value of this configuration option.

  .. mconfig:: colors

   Chosen colors to highlight output items.

-Defines :envvar:`MODULES_COLORS`.
+  Default value is ``hi=1:db=2:tr=2:se=2:er=91:wa=93:me=95:in=94:mp=1;94:di=94:al=96:va=93:sy=95:de=4:cm=92:aL=100:L=90;47:H=2:F=41:nF=43:S=46:sS=44:kL=30;48;5;109``.
+  It can be changed at installation time with :instopt:`--with-dark-background-colors` or :instopt:`--with-light-background-colors` options in conjunction with :instopt:`--with-terminal-background`.
+The :envvar:`MODULES_COLORS` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

  .. mconfig:: contact

   Modulefile contact address.

-Defines :envvar:`MODULECONTACT`.
+  Default value is ``root@localhost``.
+The :envvar:`MODULECONTACT` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

  .. mconfig:: extended_default

   Allow partial module version specification.

-Defines :envvar:`MODULES_EXTENDED_DEFAULT`.
+  Default value is ``1``.
+It can be changed at installation time with :instopt:`--disable-extended-default<--enable-extended-default>` option.
+The :envvar:`MODULES_EXTENDED_DEFAULT` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

   .. only:: html